Mttbnchtt/arguments-rolodex/README.md

 ### arguments-rolodex
 ABSTRACT.
-Ontology of arguments and intellectual contributions (like conjectures, definitions, and investigational methods) concerning philosophical issues (where philosophy is broadly construed to include large parts of mathematics, psychology, and much more).
+Ontology of arguments and other intellectual contributions (like conjectures, definitions, and investigational methods) concerning philosophical issues (where philosophy is broadly construed to include large parts of mathematics, psychology, and much more).

 #### View